daemon-labs-resources/docker-local-aws-lambda/README.md

 ## 7. Bonus: Swapping runtimes

-\*_Goal:_ Demonstrate the versatility of Docker by swapping to Python.
+**Goal:** Demonstrate the versatility of Docker by swapping to Python.

 One of the biggest advantages of developing Lambdas with Docker is that the infrastructure pattern remains exactly the same, regardless of the language you use.

 ### Create a Python `Dockerfile`

-Create `./python/Dockerfile` with the following content:
+Create `python/Dockerfile` with the following content:

 ```Dockerfile
 FROM public.ecr.aws/lambda/python:3.14